Niharika040/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members

-I'm diving into the data to uncover how annual members and casual riders use Cyclistic bikes differently.

 ## Prepare
 ### Data source